Sounds of Wayqecha

 1 month prior to arrival – 0%

-We can arrange for a private vehicle with an experienced driver, which starts at around $200/day.
+We can arrange for a private vehicle with an experienced driver.
 If you are prone to motion sickness, you might consider taking medication such as Dramamine.

 The elevation at Wayqecha is 9,880 feet, lower than the 11,500 feet in Cusco, but still high enough where you will feel easily winded when climbing trails and stairs.
 Keeping hydrated is important, as is rest and eating lightly.
 Acetazolamide (Diamox) is a recommended preventative medicine.
 Oxygen is available if needed.

 The best time to visit our three lodges is May through November.
 At Wayqecha, the mean annual temperature is 54° F, with the daytime temperature generally in the 50s, with alternating sun, mist and rain throughout the day.
 The rainy season is roughly December through March.
 During the rainy season, the dirt/gravel road to Wayqecha can experience flooding causing significant delays that may necessitate shifting travel plans.
 However, the peak time for the blooming orchids is January through March.

 We highly recommend that a guide accompany you throughout your trip.
 Please let us know at the time of your reservation if we can arrange one for you.

 Visiting Wayqecha should be done at your own risk.
 You should schedule an appointment with a travel clinic at least four to six weeks prior to travel.
 We encourage talking with your doctor to decide what is most appropriate for you given your health history.
 Please see more information on our Traveler’s Health Info sheet.